What is Pathfinder?

 I just cried.
 I was just so relieved that somebody, that somebody just said something.
 And he (the GP) gave me the box of tissues and I just sat and cried and cried and cried.
 And he said, 'Tell me when you're ready.'
 And I poured it all out and that's when he said about the specialist worker.
 He said, there is somebody out there to help me.
 I'm not on my own.
 And if I want help, it's there and not to be ashamed of it.
 Which I was, really ashamed of it.
 And he said, 'You're not on your own.
 We can get you this help.'
 And he did.
 He really did.

 - Survivor who was supported by an Iris-trained GP surgery

-Visit the SafeLives website for further content for GPs, such as blogs from fellow practitioners, Marac guidance and good practice case studies.
-Use the hastag #HealthPathfinder to follow the action on Twitter.
-We will be sharing more content and guidance over the coming week.
+Visit the SafeLives website for further content for GPs, Mental Health and Hospitals, such as blogs from fellow practitioners, MARAC guidance and good practice case studies.

 Use the hashtag #HealthPathfinder to follow the action on Twitter.